futurice/windows-app-development-best-practices/README.md

 [MSDN on throwing exceptions](http://msdn.microsoft.com/en-us/library/seyhszts(v=vs.110).aspx)

 ### Catch exactly the exception you expect
 If you expect a NetworkException, write _"catch (NetworkException e)"_, not just _"catch (Exception e)"_.
 By catching a more general exception, you hide programming errors inside the try-block.
 For example, a NullReferenceException would be swallowed, and make it a lot harder to notice.
-Additionally, any recovery code you have in the catch-block might not work as intented for other than the specific exception it was written for.
+Additionally, any recovery code you have in the catch-block might not work as intended for other than the specific exception it was written for.

 [A good article on handling exceptions](http://www.codeproject.com/Articles/9538/Exception-Handling-Best-Practices-in-NET)

 ### Set Visual Studio to break debugger every time a CLR exception is thrown
 If you have followed the practices above, exceptions should only be thrown in/into your code as a result of a programming error or something unrecoverable such as an OutOfMemoryException.
 Generally, When you make an error, you want to be notified about it as loud and clear as possible.
 The default behavior for Visual Studio is to only break debugger on uncaught exceptions.
 Now, if you have some generic catches in place to swallow exceptions, for example from some of your secondary components, such as analytics, you'd miss the unwanted behavior.

-On Visual studio 2013 go to: Debug -> Exceptions... and check the "Thrown" cloumn checkbox on the Common Language Runtime Exceptions.
+On Visual Studio 2013 go to: Debug -> Exceptions... and check the "Thrown" cloumn checkbox on the Common Language Runtime Exceptions.
-On Visual studio 2015 go to: Debug -> Windows -> Exception Settings
+On Visual Studio 2015 and 2017 go to: Debug -> Windows -> Exception Settings.

 If you are using any synchronous APIs that throw exceptions even in expected cases, you might have to leave those unchecked.
 Also, you might want to uncheck TaskCanceledException and OperationCanceledException.